saeid-h/multitask-mobilenet-v3-tflite/examples/README.md

 - Scripts create output directories automatically
 - Use `--no-save-keras` to skip saving intermediate Keras files (saves disk space)
 - Models are Vela-compatible by default for Arm Ethos-U NPU deployment
+- The `create_experiment_models.sh` script creates models with standardized naming format for experimentation